Skip to main navigation Skip to main content

 Note

-Throughout this part, the terms ‘alleged abuser’ and ‘man’ are used interchangeably.
+Throughout this section, the terms ‘alleged abuser’ and ‘man’ are used interchangeably.
 This reflects the fact that the overwhelming majority of alleged child sexual abusers are men.
 It is however, recognised that sexual abusers can be female female.

 Further reading